ReproNim/OHBMEducation-2022/Exercise/README.md

 ```
 You now have the 'complete' dataset in the my_ds001907-EDU directory.

+Now, you can teach git to remember you, to save typing later on: ```git config credential.helper 'cache --timeout=3600' ```

 Let's create your own specific subset of this dataset.
 You will receive an assigned set of cases at the class.
 For this example, I will just take
 sub-RC4101 and sub-RC4227 as my assigned cases.
 Then
 1. Remove the sub-* directories that are **not** in your dataset